The following Business Resources are avilable in our area:

 Wi-fi and computer access are free to the public, and the library technology collection (laptops, iPads, digital projectors, DSLR cameras, and more) are available for loan at no cost to members of the library.

 The Library has space for you to work and meet, including Gallery and board room rentals.
 Scanning, colour printing, 3D printing and fax services are also available on-site.
 Print from any location to the Library through the Mobile Print Service.

 Tracks is a community based, not-for-profit agency providing supportive career services for job seekers and employers.
-Connect individuals seeking employment with employers who are recruiting/hiring.
-They also assist employers and individuals access various government support programs and services.
+They connect individuals seeking employment with employers who are recruiting/hiring.
+They also assist employers and individuals in accessing various government support programs and services.

-Tracks delivers employment services at no charge, to individuals of all ages, newcomers to Canada, persons with disabilities, adults, students and youth.
-Tracks is a one-stop centre for Employment Ontario Services, Canada Ontario Job Grant, Apprenticeship, Health and Safety Resources and Workshops, Education and Training.
+Tracks delivers employment services, at no charge, to individuals of all ages, newcomers to Canada, persons with disabilities, adults, students, and youth.
+Tracks is a one-stop centre for Employment Ontario Services, Canada Ontario Job Grants, Apprenticeships, Health and Safety Resources and Workshops, Educations and Training.

 Visit South Georgian Bay is run by the Georgian Triangle Tourism Association, a great example of a successful public/private partnership between the municipalities and businesses of South Georgian Bay.
 If you are starting a tourism based business, it provides a cost-effective marketing portal that allows you to reach visitors searching for things to see and do in our area.

-The Georgian Triangle Tourism Association provides visitor and tourism information centres, marketing and promotion support and research, and reporting of visitor statistics, trends and market opportunities.
+The Georgian Triangle Tourism Association provides visitor and tourism information centres with marketing and promotional support, as well as research, and reporting on visitor statistics, trends, and market opportunities.

 While many people know how the YMCA supports job seekers, few know that they can also help employers.
 Grants for hiring, matching employees with your organization, training and other supports are available.
 If you plan on hiring, take a moment to visit the YMCA to talk about your business needs.